Kirkenær

 Kirkenær is the administrative centre of Grue Municipality in Innlandet county, Norway.
 The village is located on the eastern shore of the river Glomma.
-The village of Namnå lies about 4 km to the north and the village of Grinder lies about 5.5 km to the south.
+The village of Namnå lies about 4 km to the north and the village of Grinder about 5.5 km to the south.

 Grue Church is located on the south side of the village.
 The Norwegian National Road 2 and the Solørbanen railway line both run through the village.

-The 1.99 km2 village has a population (2021) of 1,231 and a population density of 616 PD/km2.
+The 1.99 km2 village has a population (2024) of 1,225 and a population density of 616 PD/km2.

 History

 The place is named after the Kirkenær farm and is located in the middle of Solør.

-In 1822, the Grue Church fire occurred at Grue Church which was located a little to the northwest of Kirkenær.
-It was a major fire catastrophe where at least 113 people perished in addition to destroying the church.
+In 1822, the Grue Church fire occurred at Grue Church which was at the time located a little to the northwest of Kirkenær.
+At least 113 people perished in the fire, in addition to the destruction of the church.
 Afterwards, the church was rebuilt about 2.5 km to the south, closer to the village.

-When the Solørbanen railway was completed to Kirkenær in 1893, the village rapidly grew up around the railway station.
+When the Solørbanen railway was completed to Kirkenær in 1893, the village rapidly grew around the railway station.